What is EBITDA? Meaning, formulas and examples

-EBITDA is a financial metric to measure a company’s profitability—similar to net income, but with a twist—since it focuses more on cash flow and how efficiently a business runs.
-EBITDA stands for:
+EBITDA—short for earnings before interest, taxes, depreciation and amortization—is a financial metric designed to measure a company’s profitability.
+It’s similar to net income but excludes the effects of financing decisions, taxes and noncash accounting items.
+EBITDA focuses more on cash flow and how efficiently a business runs.

-Keep reading to learn more about how EBITDA works, why it matters and its limitations.
+Keep reading to learn more about what businesses use EBITDA for, how it’s calculated and its limitations.

 What you’ll learn:

-- Introduced in the 1970s, EBITDA generally uses two formulas to evaluate how much cash a company may generate: one based on net income to estimate profitability and the other based on operating profit to measure efficiency.
+EBITDA generally has two formulas that are used to evaluate how much cash a company may generate: one based on net income to estimate profitability and the other based on operating profit to measure efficiency.

-- Business owners and stakeholders often use EBITDA for a number of reasons, but because it excludes certain costs, it may potentially provide a skewed picture of profitability.
+Business owners and stakeholders often use EBITDA for a number of reasons, but because it excludes certain costs, it may provide a skewed picture of profitability.

-- Several variations of the metric, like EBIT, adjusted EBITDA, EBITDAR and EBITDARM, are available—each suited to different uses.
+Several variations of the metric—like adjusted EBITDA, EBIT, EBITDAR and EBITDARM—are available, with each suited for different uses.

-There are a few reasons why business owners and stakeholders use EBITDA, including to:
+Many business owners and stakeholders use EBITDA to:

 -